z00rat/terminal-themes.css/README.md

 ## status

 there is not much to here,
-color plate is not something that ever got an update. so, for the most part after writing the converter script this repo will be kinda dead. unless any new color plate got released or any bug can be found. please open an issue if needed.
+color platte is not something that ever got an update. so, for the most part after writing the converter script this repo will be kinda dead. unless any new color platte got released or any bug can be found. please open an issue if needed.

 ---